Gustave Olivier Lannes de Montebello

 Gustave Olivier Lannes de Montebello (born 4 December 1804 in Paris; died 29 August 1875 in Château de Blosseville, Pennedepie) was a French general and politician.
 He was the fourth and last son of Marshal Jean Lannes.
+From 1867 to 1870 he was a Senator in the Second French Empire.

+He was awarded the Grand Cross of the Legion of Honour.